-, which is 424 meters below sea level).
-The lowest point on the Earth's surface including land and sea is thought to be in the Mariana Trench in the Western Pacific Ocean, extending from southeast of Guam to the east side of the Mariana Islands, at about 10,971 meters or 35,994 feet below sea level.
+, which is 424 meters below sea level.
+The lowest point on the Earth's surface, including both land and sea, is believed to be in the Mariana trench in the Western Pacific Ocean.
+It extends from southeast of Guam to the east side of the Mariana Islands, at about 10,971 meters below sea level.

 Major topographical features of the world :

-Plains are broad, level stretches of land that have no significant changes in elevation.
+Plains are broad, level stretches of land that witness no significant changes in elevation.
 Plains are generally lower than the land around them and may be found along a coast or inland.
 Some major plains and river valleys on the earth's surface include the Great Plains and the Coastal Plain of North America, the Northern European Plains, the West Siberian Plain, the Indus Valley, the Gangetic Plain and the Brahmaputra Valley in India, the North China Plain, and the Nullarbor Plain in Australia.

 A desert is a vast land area that is extremely dry with little or no vegetation.
 Some definitions of a desert also include areas that are too cold to support any vegetation such as frigid or polar areas.
 Deserts typically have a high amount of mineral resources.
 Some of the world's largest deserts include the Sahara, Kalahari and Namib deserts in Africa, the Arabian Desert, the Thar Desert, the Gobi Desert and the Takla Makan Desert in Asia, the Sonoran Desert in North America, the Atacama Desert in South America, and the Simpson Desert and the Great Sandy Desert in Australia.

-The prominent lakes and inland seas featured on the physical map of the world include the Great Lakes of the USA and Canada like Lake Michigan, Lake Huron, Lake Superior, Lake Ontario and Lake Erie, Lake Titicaca in South America, Lake Chad, Lake Victoria, Lake Tanganyika and Lake Malawi in Africa, the Black Sea in Europe, the Caspian Sea and Lake Baikal in Asia and Lake Eyre in Australia.
+The prominent lakes and inland seas featured on the physical map of the world include the Great Lakes of the USA and Canada like Lake Michigan, Lake Huron, Lake Superior, Lake Ontario and Lake Erie; Lake Titicaca in South America; Lake Chad, Lake Victoria, Lake Tanganyika and Lake Malawi in Africa; the Black Sea in Europe; the Caspian Sea and Lake Baikal in Asia; and Lake Eyre in Australia.

-Last Updated on: January 16, 2013
+Last Updated on: September 21, 2020